borenstein-lab/MIMOSA2shiny/docs/settings.md

 ribosomal genes from the genomes of the AGORA collection of metabolic reconstructions (currently consisting of 818 reference strains present in human gut microbiota).
 The metabolic reconstructions for mapped species are then combined into the community metabolic model and used for the analysis.

-- RefSeq/EMBL_GEMs genomes and models (Machado et al Nucleic Acids Research 2018): An alternative collection of metabolic reconstructions, corresponding to all 5,587 RefSeq reference genomes and constructed using the CarveMe method.
+- RefSeq/EMBL_GEMs genomes and models ([Machado et al Nucleic Acids Research 2018](https://doi.org/10.1093/nar/gky537)): An alternative collection of metabolic reconstructions, corresponding to all 5,587 RefSeq reference genomes and constructed using the CarveMe method.
 As in the AGORA option, MIMOSA2 maps the 16S rRNA sequences of input taxa against a reference ribosomal database to link microbiome features to reference genomes and metabolic reconstructions.

-More in-depth information on these resources is available on the [Reference Data page](downloads.html).

 If you have provided a table of 16S rRNA ASVs, you can select how strictly these sequences are aligned against the reference sequences.
 The default is a relatively strict minimum threshold (99%).
 Mappings are pre-computed for reference OTU sequences at a 97% threshold.